Voultapher/Presentations/cppcon2017WebService/present.md

 ## Beast

 Note:
-- Part of upcoming boost versions, Beast is by the lowest level library of the 3.
+- Part of upcoming boost versions, Beast is by far the lowest level library of the 3.

 ---